-9 MN Data Access Portal

-10 MN Data Access Portal

-Asthma rates are higher in communities located near to major air pollutant generators, such as highways.
+Asthma rates are higher in communities located near major air pollutant generators, like highways.
 Transportation choices have a significant impact on these rates - the more people that travel using single-occupancy vehicles, the more pollution is emitted from the transportation sector.
-Negative effects on air quality are measurable within 600 feet of major highways.11 Given this knowledge, a closer examination of asthma rates and the locations of major highways in the Twin Cities metropolitan area show how individuals living next to major highways are much more likely to be hospitalized for asthma-related reasons (Figure 5).
+Negative effects on air quality are measurable within 600 feet of major highways.
+Closer examination of asthma rates and the locations of major highways in the Twin Cities metropolitan area shows that individuals living next to major highways are much more likely to be hospitalized for asthma-related reasons.